egch/azure-az104-flashcards/ManageAzureIdentities.md

 *You can create a new administrative unit by using either the Azure portal, PowerShell or Microsoft Graph.*

+## Locks
+- Locking resources:
+    - read only locks
+    - delete locks

+### Moving Resource betwwee Resource Groups
+_The destination resource group must not have any existing App Service resources.
+App Service resources include:
+Web Apps
+App Service plans
+Uploaded or imported TLS/SSL certificates
+App Service Environments_

 ### Various
 - Conditional Access Policies - only with AAD P2

 - Resource Tags
 - Moving resources across resource groups
 - Moving resources across subscriptions
-- Locking resources:
-    - read only locks
-    - delete locks
 - Azure Policy service
 - Management Groups: each management group can have one or more subscriptions